vmhl87/alg_design/kevin-bacon/README.md

 ### Overview

 Hello!
 This is a short overview of how my program(s) work.
-The code isn't very stylistically convoluted, (for once) but it might be unclear exactly how it is working.
+The code isn't very stylistically convoluted, (for once), but it might be unclear exactly how it is working.

 ### The Kevin Bacon Problem